janjiralakirankumar/DevOpsEssentials/README.md

 # DevOps Essentials Lab Cheat Sheet
+Welcome to the DevOps Essentials Lab Cheat Sheet!
+This guide provides step-by-step instructions for completing various DevOps labs, covering tasks like setting up servers using Terraform, working with Git and GitHub, configuring Jenkins, using GitWebHook, and deploying code in Docker containers.

 ### DevOps Essentials Lab Pre-requisites
 1. Basic understanding of Linux commands,
 2. Basic knowledge of a Cloud platform such as AWS,